 In a sense, lesson 11 is a big step.
 It is the first time that we are explicitly told that what we see or perceive is our responsibility.
 What we perceive – war, famine, loneliness, poverty and the corresponding grief and suffering – extends from our mind because of our confusion about how cause and effect actually function.
 When at last we begin to understand accept this, then we draw near “peace, relaxation and freedom from worry” (W-p-I.11.3:4).

-The early versions of the course included the admonition that part of asking Jesus what miracles to do automatically meant that we were also to ask him what miracles we were not to do.
+Early versions of A Course in Miracles include the admonition that part of asking Jesus what miracles to do automatically meant that we also ask him what miracles not to do.
 Miracle workers, in their enthusiasm and lovingkindness – but also in their tendency to overestimate their spiritual progress – are inclined to do everything.
-Heal this and heal that and then go knock on doors to find more chances to heal.
+Heal this and heal that and then go knock on doors to find more opportunities to heal.

-But Jesus is telling us to relax.
+But the course advises us to relax.
 To breathe.
-To chill out and trust that the big plan is in better hands than ours.
-Heeding this is important.
+To accept the viability of baby steps and trust that salvation is in better hands than ours.

-My ego resists that reality and masks its resistance with good intentions.
-But Spirit – when I give it space and listen to it speak – says thank you for your trust.
-In the end, its gratitude is all I need.
+Ego resists that truth and masks my resistance to with good intentions.
+But Spirit – when I give it space and listen to it quietly speak – says thank you for your trust.
+In the end, its gratitude is all we need.